brandon-ykw/zimride-app-backend/README.md

 # zimride-app-backend
 Zimride is a rideshare service used by many Cornell students.
-They do not operate a mobile application.
-Shane Yun, Nikita Lang and I decided to make one for them.
+Because they did not operate a mobile application, Shane Yun, Nikita Lang and I decided to make one.
 Shane designed, Nikita created the frontend, and I developed the backend APIs,

 ## Setup:
 cd src # change directory</br>